robinbolton/Laravel-Guard/readme.md

 This plugin improves asset management in Laravel, by:

-- Compiling Sass or Less files automatically
+- Compiling Sass, Less or Stylus files automatically
 - Compiling CoffeeScript
 - Automatically running tests on save
 - Concatenating and minifying JavaScript and CSS (if not using a preprocessor)